Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bảo vệ Hội nghị thượng đỉnh NATO, các khẩu đội Patriot được 'gọi tên'.
 Hình ảnh Toàn cảnh một phần của hệ thống tên lửa đất đối không phòng thủ di động, Patriot, trước khi nó được vận chuyển đến Ba Lan từ Gnoien, Đức ngày 23 tháng 1 năm 2023.
 (Nguồn: Reuters)

-The German Defense Ministry's announcement said that Germany will transfer Patriot batteries from Slovakia and support elements from Poland to Lithuania, and end the activities of the multinational air and missile defense combat force in Slovakia, which was deployed shortly after the outbreak of the Russia-Ukraine military conflict last year.
+The German Defense Ministry's announcement said Germany will transfer Patriot batteries from Slovakia and support elements from Poland to Lithuania, and end the activities of the multinational air and missile defense combat force in Slovakia, which was deployed shortly after the outbreak of the Russia-Ukraine military conflict last year.

 The statement stressed that Berlin will provide land, sea and air capabilities to ensure security for the NATO Summit, scheduled to take place on July 11-12 in Vilnius (Lithuania), at NATO's request.

-Earlier, German Defense Minister Boris Pistorius confirmed that NATO partners had asked Berlin to use Germany's Patriot air defense system to protect the NATO Summit - where the next stage of the Russia-Ukraine conflict will be discussed.
+Earlier, German Defense Minister Boris Pistorius confirmed that NATO partners had asked Berlin to use Germany's Patriot air defense system to protect the NATO Summit - where the next phase of the Russia-Ukraine conflict will be discussed.

 Source